 From Kenyan tribes to Colombian cowboys, our trips conscientiously support and involve local communities throughout.
-Combining local insider knowledge with everyone from marine biologists to volcanologists, we get the very best out of a destination.
-We’ve even been among the very first to meet indigenous peoples, learning from and preserving their unique way of life.
+Combining insider local knowledge with everyone from marine biologists to volcanologists, we get the very best out of a destination while maintaining full sensitivity to local cultures, especially those with limited contact with outsiders.

 Along with our carbon-neutral commitment, we’re at the forefront of conservation itself, discovering coral species by submersible thought to be extinct and even offering the chance to be on the first private vessel to be part of Seabed 2030 – the project to map the entire ocean floor by the end of the decade.